nasa/cumulus/docs/troubleshooting/troubleshoot_deployment.md

 This document provides 'notes' on frequently encountered deployment issues.
 The issues reported are organized by relevant subsection.

+## Terraform Init

+The `TF_LOG` environment variable can be set to help debug Terraform-specific issues.
+See [Terraform debugging](https://www.terraform.io/docs/internals/debugging.html).

+Example: `export TF_LOG=DEBUG`

+### `Failed to get existing workspaces: AccessDenied: Access Denied`

+This is an issue accessing the remote configuration in your S3 bucket.
+You can check your access to the bucket via the CLI using `aws s3 ls <bucket-name>`.
+If that works, Terraform may be looking at the incorrect bucket.

+When switching between accounts, you may need to use the [`-reconfigure`](https://www.terraform.io/docs/commands/init.html#backend-initialization) option and run `terraform init -reconfigure`.

 ## Deploying data persistence resources

 ### `Invalid index: aws_elasticsearch_domain.es_vpc[0] is empty tuple`